hikerguy1900/Circuit_Playground_Blinky_Blinky/README.md

 ## Step 8
 We can even use the simulator to see which block is running.
-To do this enable, "Slow-Mo", mode by click on the Snail icon The yellow outline shows you which block of your programming is active.
+To do this enable, "Slow-Mo", mode by clicking on the Snail icon.
+The yellow outline shows you which block of your programming is active.

 ## Step 9
-Now that we've seen your program working in the simulator let's download it to the Circuit Playground Express.
+Now that you've seen your program working in the simulator let's download it to the Circuit Playground Express.

 ## Step 10